 Waitlist Me uses several methods for suggesting estimating wait times for parties added to the list.
 The default option is an average wait.
 This is a rolling average that is recalculated every time a party is marked as served.
 You can choose a time period to include in this average, from 1 – 24 hours.
 You can also choose 3 group size ranges to display for these averages.
 These settings are in the app under the gear icon > Customization > Waitlist View > Wait Estimates.

 With Pro & Platinum subscriptions, there are advanced features to help you estimate wait times based on party size and time of day.
 The calculations take into account the previous four weeks of data for parties served.
 To enable this option, select Historical for the Calculations option from the menu shown above.
-Then you can access the data any time by pressing on the Estimated Wait option from the main waitlist screen.
+Then you can access the data any time by pressing on the Totals or Avg Wait buttons from the main waitlist screen.